 How Far In Advance Can You Make Cut-Out Cookies?

-One of my favorite things about this recipe is it can be made months in advance!
-Simply bake all the (unfrosted) cookies and freeze them on a sheet pan in the freezer.
-Once frozen, transfer to an airtight bag or container, separating layers of cookies with wax or parchment paper.
-Let cookies thaw at room temperature and frost them fresh.
-Stored properly they’ll last 3-6 months in the freezer.
+One of my favorite things about this recipe is that it can be made months in advance!
+Bake the unfrosted cookies, freeze them on a sheet pan, then transfer to an airtight bag or container with layers separated by wax or parchment paper.
+Thaw at room temperature and frost fresh.
+Stored properly, they’ll last 3-6 months in the freezer.

 Fresh sugar cookies are best enjoyed within 3-5 days of being made.
 (We like them best the first couple of days.)